jbukuts/nextjs-carbon-doc-template/content/labs/2-writing-content.md

 # Writing Content

 As stated elsewhere, the content for this site is written in MDX.
 This is a superset of Markdown syntax.
-Specifically
+Specifically it allows for the inlining of JSX within otherwise static Markdown.

 If you are new to Markdown I reccomend reading GitHub's [documentation on the matter](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).